newur/putin/README.md

 ### Google Calendar Support

-###Prerequisites
+### Prerequisites
-1.Create environment variable "putin_credentials" containing the path to a writable directory (e.g. "/home/<username>/.credentials")
+* Create environment variable "putin_credentials" containing the path to a writable directory (e.g. "/home/<username>/.credentials")
-2.Run com.putin.Main - go to localhost:8080/usersettings in your browser
+* Run com.putin.Main - go to localhost:8080/usersettings in your browser
-3.Enter a username - click create user
+* Enter a username - click create user
-4.Check console output: Open the link, log in to google and allow application to access your calendar 5.Activate calendars by changing their attribute selected to "selected = true" in usersettings.yaml 6.Now you can access localhost:8080/usersettings to see synchronized calendars and localhost:8080/calendar to see events
+* Check console output: Open the link, log in to google and allow application to access your calendar
+* Activate calendars by changing their attribute selected to "selected = true" in usersettings.yaml
+* Now you can access localhost:8080/usersettings to see synchronized calendars and localhost:8080/calendar to see events

 ***